Large bowel watershed ischemia

 Small incidental calcified granuloma in the middle lobe.
 The lung bases are otherwise clear.
 No basal pleural effusion.
 No bony abnormality.

-Long segment of transverse and descending colon wall thickening and surrounding pericolic inflammatory stranding is in the typical distribution for watershed ischaemia, particularly given the likely a high-grade stenosis of the origin of the inferior mesenteric artery.
+Long segment of transverse and descending colon wall thickening and surrounding pericolic inflammatory stranding is in the typical distribution for watershed ischemia, particularly given the likely a high-grade stenosis of the origin of the inferior mesenteric artery.